-The topic of the research dissertation must be decided upon in collaboration with the Head of the Department and the School of Law's Higher Degrees Committee, for approval by Senate.
+The topic of the research dissertation must be decided upon in collaboration with the Head of the Department and the School of Law's Higher Degrees Committee, for recommendation by the Faculty Higher Degree Committee and approval by the University Higher Degree Committee.
 The minimum length of the dissertation is fifteen thousand words, and the maximum length is twenty thousand words.
 The student must use Harvard referencing style.
 The student must provide a word count on the last page of the dissertation.
 The word count must include the footnotes but must exclude table of contents, bibliography, annexes and indexes.
 Failure to meet, or exceeding the word count as well as failure to provide a word count may lead to a delay in submitting the dissertation for examination.